 It gives me great pleasure to welcome you to the Department of Materials Science and Engineering at UCF.
 It is my honor to be the chair of a department that continues to gain national and international prominence.

 Our department offers a world-class graduate program, which was founded in 1999 by UCF’s Advanced Materials Processing Analysis Center, a center focused on research and education that is housed within the MSE department.
 The graduate program distinguished by offering an outstanding selection of courses taught by our brilliant faculty mentors who are also active in a wide range of sponsored research.
-Currently, more than 50 students are pursuing our master’s degree or our doctoral degree, and I am very pleased that the program has grown steadily since its inception.
+Currently, more than 50 students are pursuing our graduate degrees, which include a master’s degree and doctoral degree, and I am very pleased that the program has grown steadily since its inception.

-At the undergraduate level, we offer a minor in materials science and engineering, and this fall, we plan to launch a bachelor’s degree, pending approval from BOG.
+At the undergraduate level, we offer a minor as well as a bachelor’s degree in materials science and engineering.

 Along with the programs, our faculty has grown steadily as well.
 Our department is now comprised of 14 core faculty members, two senior lecturers and researchers as well as 26 affiliated faculty members.
 This is one of the most interdisciplinary and thriving departments at UCF and in the nation, and our faculty have excelled in both research and teaching over the years.